SrijanBadhya/Debsoc/Running the PES Debsoc.md

 During recruitments, a lot of recruits show up with their friends.
 Encourage the friends to stay.
 People have fun engaging in an activity like debating, alongside or against their friends.
 Friends often egg each other on to come to Debsoc too.
 A major reason people find it difficult to come to sessions after classes is if they'd rather spend that time with their friend, and bringing the friend along solves that issue.

-Spectating should be counted as interest even for regular recruitments.
+Spectating should be counted as interest even for regular recruitments, because people are investing their time and exercising their debate muscle.
+Heck, even walking down to the basement is an indicator of interest.
 Every year there are people initially anxious about speaking in front of strangers. **Let them know** that spectating is an option, instead of them having to build up the courage to ask you if they can spectate.
-A l
+A lot of spectators do get converted into debaters, and these people would have been missed out on if they only had the option to debate or not.

-Heavily encourage spectators, a lot of people find it easier to opt in, both already recruits and future people
+Heavily encourage spectators, a lot of people find it easier to opt in, both already recruits and future people.
+Let them know that informal recruitments are an option.

 Also give a few reasons on why we should allow lateral entry people, like reduces the load, helps us get more members for sessions temporarily at least.